 I'm excited about this one—our third-year anniversary post!
 Over the past two years, our birthday post has happened to be outdoor-seating related (we did a bench the first year and the Adirondack chairs last year).
 So, I thought we would keep it in that same genre this year!

 A picnic table is one of the first projects I ever did with Dunn DIY.
 It was ambitious, and it never should have happened.
-There’s a reason it was never posted: things went horribly, horribly wrong (you can read about it in Confessions of a DIYer Part II).
-I based it off of plans I got on the internet, and everything that could go wrong did go wrong.
-Three years later, I know a lot more of what I’m doing, so I thought it was a very appropriate anniversary post.
+There’s a reason it was never posted: Things went horribly, horribly wrong (you can read about it in Confessions of a DIYer Part II).
+I based it on plans I got on the internet, and everything that could go wrong did go wrong.
+Three years later, I know a lot more about what I’m doing, so I thought it was a very appropriate anniversary post.
 It was a much better experience than the first time around—not that that took much!
 But it’s amazing what experience can teach you.
 I was relying more on my own ability and less on a random person on the internet, which is always a good place to be in.

-One of the big points of Dunn DIY is for us to be a source people can trust, because there are so many sources on the internet that are untrustworthy (like the one we used for the last table).
+One of the big points of Dunn DIY is for us to be a source people can trust because there are so many sources on the internet that are untrustworthy (like the one we used for the last table).
 That meant I came up with the design in the building process myself.
 But to be honest, that’s only part of why we’re building it—and it’s not even the part I’m most excited about.
 We’re building two picnic tables and donating them to Eastside Academy’s ReNew Youth Housing Program.
-This housing program serves homeless and vulnerable youth in our community who also attend Eastside Academy’s non-profit high school, where they receive education, recovery support, mental health counseling and mentoring (with campuses in Bellevue and Redmond).
-With the summer approaching full-force, they wanted to add outdoor seating for their students, and Dunn DIY was happy to be able to lend a hand—and a drill!
+This housing program serves homeless and vulnerable youth in our community who also attend Eastside Academy’s non-profit high school, where they receive education, recovery support, mental health counseling, and mentoring (with campuses in Bellevue and Redmond).
+With the summer approaching full force, they wanted to add outdoor seating for their students, and Dunn DIY was happy to be able to lend a hand—and a drill!

-Step 1: Cut the Wood
+Step 1: Cut wood

 A project this big has a lot of different parts (and cuts), and it could get confusing if you don’t have everything organized.
 I assigned a letter to each piece of wood and will reference them throughout the post, as opposed to giving everything confusing names like “under-top support piece.”
 As long as you can track with that and it makes sense, I think it will work well!